phatak-dev/blog/_posts/2017-10-23-introduction-to-spark-structured-streaming-part-14.md

 In this series of posts, I will be discussing about the different aspects of the structured streaming API.
 I will be discussing about new API's, patterns and abstractions to solve common stream processing tasks.

-This is the thirteenth post in the series.
+This is the fourteenth post in the series.
 In this post, we discuss about session windows.
 You can read all the posts in the series [here](/categories/introduction-structured-streaming).

 TL;DR You can access code on [github](https://github.com/phatak-dev/spark2.0-examples/tree/master/src/main/scala/com/madhukaraphatak/examples/sparktwo/streaming).